henry2004y/minimal_test/_posts/2021-11-12-cross-wavelet.md

 ## Wavelets in Julia

 The main package for wavelet in Julia is [Wavelets.jl](https://github.com/JuliaDSP/Wavelets.jl).
-Note that as of version 0.9.3, this package only support discrete wavelet tranform.
+Note that as of version 0.9.3, this package only supports discrete wavelet tranform.
 As an extension, [ContinuousWavelets.jl](https://github.com/UCD4IDS/ContinuousWavelets.jl) implements the continuous wavelet transform, with some examples of scalograms as well.
 I'm contacting the authors to see if it's possible to extend the package even further.